Oregon Transportation Plan

 Highway Plan Amendments Registry

-ODOT is amending the OHP Goal 6 policy to reflect recent legislative changes, modernize the policy with updated terms and considerations and provide direction for the rate setting Rule Advisory Committee.
-ODOT is working with various stakeholder groups on the policy development.
-The draft policy will be available for public comment for at least 45 days.
+ODOT recently amended OHP Goal 6 policy (tolling) to reflect recent legislative changes, modernize the policy with updated terms and considerations and provide direction for the rate setting Rule Advisory Committee.
+The OTC adopted this amendment on January 12, 2023.
+For more information, visit the project site.

 These are statewide transportation documents that relate to the OTP and its mode and topic plans; they also guide decisions by state, regional, and local agencies.
 Unlike the plans above, these are not adopted by the Oregon Transportation Commission.
 They may be a part of the Commission’s and ODOT’s work but not adopted as part of the OTP, or they may be adopted by other commissions or boards.